 Hartlaub’s Heartthrob: Gull 314

 Swift terns may have been my favorite species, but my favorite non-penguin individual was juvenile Hartlaub’s Gull 314.
 With pristine, new feathers and dark button eyes, the bird was really pretty as far as gulls go.
-In gull speak, I’d imagine him having a really fancy name, like Georg or Victoria.
+In gull speak, I’d imagine him having a really uppity name, like Georg or Victoria.

 But back to 314… Maybe it’s the way he shivered and locked his beak shut when I went to give him antibiotics that made him look so precious and vulnerable.
 Or the fact that he was the first H-gull I saw steal and swallow an entire fishtail half his size.
 It took ten minutes for him to swallow the fishtail.
 You could see the hint of fins protruding from his beak as he sat with a loglike neck wider than his body, not quite sure if the tail should go up or down.
 It was actually kind of intelligent in a way.
 He’s supposed to get formula twice a day to gain weight… there’s no faster way to avoid feeding tubes than swallowing a body weight’s worth of food in one go.
 Whatever the reason, I was able to pick him out of the crowd without even checking his number.
 In personality and plumage, he was a very pretty bird.